 - Create a simple makeup remover by mixing apricot oil with a few drops of castor oil.

 - Add one teaspoon of apricot oil to your favourite cream moisturiser or face mask for an extra conditioning boost to combat dryness.

-- When mixed with an aloe vera gel, apricot oil makes the perfect combination for sunburn relief to help stop the skin from drying out.
+- When mixed with aloe vera gel, apricot oil makes the perfect combination for sunburn relief to help prevent skin drying.

 Hair Care Products

-- For hair, apricot oil can be used to condition and moisturise strands from the roots to ends while reducing frizziness and helping to prevent split ends.
+- For hair, apricot oil can condition and moisturise strands from the roots to ends while reducing frizziness and helping to prevent split ends.

 - Mix apricot oil with your favourite hair mask for a deep conditioning treatment!

-- Apricot oil is also a great choice for those with dry hair or scalp.
+- Apricot oil is also an excellent choice for those with dry hair or scalp.
 It moisturises the scalp, reducing dry flakes and restoring lustre to your locks!
-As a simple night time hair and scalp treatment blend together 20ml apricot oil with 20ml moringa oil and 10ml castor oil and apply to the scalp and hair before bedtime so that it has time to absorb into strands while you sleep.
+As a simple nighttime hair and scalp treatment, blend 20ml apricot oil with 20ml Moringa oil and 10ml Castor oil and apply to the scalp and hair before bedtime so that it has time to absorb into strands while you sleep.
 Don’t forget to wrap your hair in a towel or cap!